Rooney Eva Wankewai

-Rooney Eva Wankewai (born 25 December 1996) is a Cameroon professional footballer who plays as a striker for Turan-Tovuz in Azerbaijan Premier League.
+Rooney Eva Wankewai (born 25 December 1996) is a Cameroon professional footballer who plays as a striker for Persian Gulf Pro League club Mes Rafsanjan F.C.

 Career

 Born in Douala, Cameroon.
 Rooney started his career in APEJES Academy in Cameroon.
 After a successful season with APEJAS, he got a call for Cameroon U17 team camp for African U17 Championship.

 Asteras Tripoli

 In August 2017, Rooney signed a 3-year deal with one of the top Greek side Asteras Tripoli.

 Trikala

 On 31 August 2018, he signed a contract with Trikala on a free transfer.

 MC Alger

 In July 2019, he signed a contract with MC Alger on a free transfer.

+Turan Tovuz

+On 14 July 2023, Turan Tovuz announced the departure of Eva Wankewai after his contract had expired.

+Meizhou Hakka

+On 18 January 2024, CSKA 1948 announced that Eva Wankewai would be transferring to Chinese Super League club Meizhou Hakka.